 Gift Experiences.
 Your time is a valuable gift to those who matter most.
 Consider giving an experience rather than a gift to some of the people on your list.
 It can be a cookie party or a trip to see a holiday light display.
 It can be the promise of free babysitting so that someone else can enjoy a night out.
 Experiences have the potential to create memories that last a lifetime.

 Start Early.
 Start your gift shopping throughout the year.
-January can be the best time to save during post-holiday sales.
-Buying gifts in late August or September could give you layaway options, which spread out the payments.
+Buying gifts earlier can help you spread out the payments over time.

 Setting goals and making resolutions is a common January pastime.
 Some of the most impactful goals are related to financial fitness.
 This blog will help you get started on that meaningful journey.